 This set phrase keeps being transformed by changing the word winter with another season.
 Martin Luther King uses „summer“ in a speech of his.
-In relation with what happens in the Arab countries, we started hearing “the spring of our discontent”.
+In relation to what happens in the Arab countries, we started hearing “the spring of our discontent”.

 Here are some other examples of the same creative approach:

 No Country for Old Men (Coen brother’s movie) became No Country for Young Women (a BBC podcast) – antonyms used.

 Make America Great Again (Donald Trump’s campaign slogan) became Make America Peaceful Again.